Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 1. **Ownership of Repositories**: Every repository MUST have a clear ownership.

-2. **Restricted Access to Code**: Access to sensitive source and program code MUST be restricted to authorized users only.
+2. **Restricted Access to Code**: Access to sensitive source and program code MUST be restricted to authorized users only and recovated if not required anymore.

 3. **Role-Based Access Control (RBAC)**: Access SHOULD be granted based on role-based access control (RBAC).